atvs1478/sq/README.md

 If you have an audio jack that supports insertion (use :0 or :1 to set the level when inserted), you can specify which GPIO it's connected to.
 Using the parameter jack_mutes_amp allows to mute the amp when headset (e.g.) is inserted.

 You can set the Green and Red status led as well with their respective active state (:0 or :1)

+The \<ir\> parameter set the GPIO associated to an IR receiver.
+No need to add pullup or capacitor

 Syntax is: